-Using herbs and spices like parsley in cooking is a great way to boost flavor and improve the look of a dish without adding sodium; it is may also be a way to provide additional nutrients and health benefits.
+Using parsley in cooking is a great way to boost the taste and improve the look of a dish without adding extra sodium, or salt, to the meal.
+Parsley can also provide nutritional benefits to the bones and immune system.

 This Medical News Today Knowledge Center feature is part of a collection of articles on the health benefits of popular foods.
-It provides a nutritional breakdown of parsley and an in-depth look at its possible health benefits, how to incorporate more parsley into your diet, and any potential health risks of consuming parsley.
+It gives a nutritional breakdown of parsley and a detailed look at its possible health benefits, how to include more into the diet, and any potential health risks of consuming parsley.

 Contents of this article:

-The following possible health benefits have been associated with the consumption of parsley:
+The following possible health benefits have been linked to consuming parsley.

-A natural chemical - apigenin - found in parsley, celery, and other plants has been shown to decrease tumor size in an aggressive form of breast cancer in a study conducted at the University of Missouri.
-Researchers believe that apigenin could be a promising non-toxic treatment for cancer in the future.
+Apigenin is a natural chemical found in parsley.
+In a 2015 review, it was shown to decrease tumor size in an aggressive form of breast cancer.
+Researchers believe that apigenin could be a promising non-toxic cancer treatment in the future.

 3) Improving bone health